-Science is a mandatory course in Year 7.
+Science is a mandatory course in Year 8.
 Students receive 4 lessons a week (50 minutes each)

-Science in Year 7 focuses on learning that comprises of scientific knowledge as well as the skills and understanding needed to apply knowledge in different contexts.
+Science in Year 8 continues to focus on developing safe techniques to use in the laboratory and an awareness of the risks associated with using apparatus and chemicals.
 Students continue to use scientific method to investigate how to collect and analyze data, draw conclusions and evaluate their methods.
 They study how science works in everyday situations and how we can explain this using scientific theory, while using practical work to support this theory.